abduljaweed/abduljaweed/README.md

 ### Hi there 👋

+# **This was my secondary GitHub Account.
+My Primary GitHub Account Have some issue it will be fixed soon.**

 <!--
 **abduljaweed/abduljaweed** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.